meltano/meltano/.gitlab/issue_templates/feature_proposal.md

 <!-- Personas are described at https://meltano.com/docs/roadmap.html#personas -->

 ### Further details
-(Include use cases, benefits, and/or goals)
+(Include use cases, benefits, and/or goals.)

 ### Proposal
 (How are we going to solve the problem?
-Try to include the user journey)
+Try to include the user journey.)

 ### What does success look like, and how can we measure that?
 (Define both the success metrics and acceptance criteria.
 Note that success metrics indicate the desired business outcomes, while acceptance criteria indicate when the solution is working correctly.
-If there is no way to measure success, link to an issue that will implement a way to measure this)
+If there is no way to measure success, link to an issue that will implement a way to measure this.)

 ### Regression test
-(Ensure the feature doesn't cause any regressions)
+(Ensure the feature doesn't cause any regressions.)
 - [ ] Write adequate test cases and submit test results
 - [ ] Test results should be reviewed by a person from the team